 Requires any school that participates in the free school meals program to provide a federally reimbursable breakfast at no cost to any enrolled student.

-Prohibits a participant in the free school meals school breakfast program from charging a fee to any student for school breakfast.
+Prohibits a participant ("participant" is the name given to the schools participating in the program) in the free school meals school breakfast program from charging a fee to any student for school breakfast.